Experiencing a CRYO session

 Tucked away in Harvey Nichols, the spa is white and modern, possessing the kind of sterility associated with medi-spa’s that mean business.
 I was greeted by an engaging receptionist and energetic P.T.
 Nick, both of whom patiently waited while I filled out an extensive form of medical history.
 After being given the all-clear, Nick showed me to a changing cubicle and talked me through the protective wear.
 I emerged, borderline naked but fully accessorized, wearing shorts, gloves, a face mask, ear protectors, socks & slippers (from North Face, no less – trés chic).
 The more skin directly visible, Nick explained, the more thorough and penetrative response to the

 The room I was led into was cool, but the shower-like cubicle were the treatment took place was cold. -90℃ to be exact.
 After some gentle encouragement from Nick and the beginning of an up-tempo Rihanna song (he knows all the tricks), the door sealed.
 Blasted from all angles with freezing air, I didn’t know whether to laugh or tap out, but after a few moments I acclimatized and began following the exercises Nick was demonstrating.
 The first two minutes were actually fun, full of laughter, dancing and just marveling at the bizarre nature of it all.
 During the third and final minute, I really felt my body temperature dropping, unable to stave off the cold climate any longer.

-The hairs along my arms and legs began to crystallize and the gentle tingling that had been present from the start was now evolving into a numbness.
+The hairs along my arms and legs began to crystalize and the gentle tingling that had been present from the start was now evolving into a numbness.
 Just when I was about to check the clock, the door was opened for me and I emerged, frosty but absolutely elated.
 Whether that was the endorphins released from the session or my sheer relief at having made it, I still do not know.

 So why did I take my body temperature from 28℃ to 12℃ in just three minutes?
 Extreme exposure to the cold works on several different levels – internal and external.
 On an internal level, when the body dips below 17℃ thermoreceptors in the skin notify your brain, which triggers a ‘flight or fight’ response in the body, essentially releasing a cocktail of hormones.
 Among these are endorphins and adrenaline, which simultaneously make you euphoric, energised and completely focused – a happiness and clarity that lasts the day.

 Cryotherapy has also found ground in pain relief and muscle rehabilitation, with the sub-zero temperatures heavily reducing inflammation in a more effective way than the traditional and rather crude ice bath technique.
 In terms of weight control, the increased energy used by the body to climb from the post-treatment temperature back to the normal 28℃ will simultaneously increase the metabolic rate, allowing one to burn calories at a significantly faster speed-up to 800kcals can be expended from just one session.
 Externally, the benefits on the skin are ample.
 “Extreme cold tightens, tones and smooths skin", explains Dr. Yannis.